solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-reading-data.md

 ## Reading from the Solana Blockchain

+We will start by setting up the necessary tools.

 ### Installation

 We use an npm package called `@solana/web3.js` to do most of the work with